Chepkoech1/Code_challenge_one/README.md

+# NET SALARY CALCULATOR
-# Net Salary Calculator
+   # Description
   This program gets the input salary of an employee and calculate the net salary.
+# SPEED DETECTOR
-# Speed Detector
+ # Description
 This program gets the input of the speed of a car and awards the driver demerit points if the speed is above 70 km/hr.
 # Getting Started
   -Open command line terminal on your computer.